 - Enterprise Development: up to 5 points for both Generic companies and for Qualifying Small Enterprises

-Your SED grants will go towards the iThemba Academy including bursaries for children from previously disadvantaged communities; the foster care homes; infrastructure; and administration for the work of Focus on iThemba
+Your SED grants will go towards the iThemba scholars; the Esther Foster Care Model; infrastructure; and administration for the work of Focus on iThemba

 Our ED model focuses on home crèches and pre-schools in the disadvantaged Embo Valley communities who are owned by a sole trader.
 In talking to some of our donors, we found that the application of ED funds is often a hurdle to companies due to it being outside of their core focus.
 This model allows donors the opportunity to channel these funds wisely.

 Information Regarding B-BBEE for Donors to Focus on iThemba

 |Points awarded ED||5 – Donors can give up to 1% PAT||5 – Donors can give up to 1% PAT||PAT = Profit after tax – we can help donors achieve ED points|